1935 Auckland Rugby League season: Round 1

 The first round saw Mount Albert play in their first ever Senior A grade match, a 13–8 win over City Rovers.
 They had 4 players playing in their first ever game of competitive league after switching codes.
 Des Herring dislocated his shoulder in the first half while playing for Mt Albert.
 Lou Brown had returned from England and turned out for City.
 Wilfred Brimble joined his brother Ted in the Newton side after joining from the Manukau 3rd grade intermediate side.
 He impressed on his senior debut with his older brother who was in his seventh season with Newton seniors.
 Noel Bickerton was on debut for the Richmond seniors and scored a try.
 He went on to become the 249th Kiwi after spending several years in their junior ranks.
 He was the great-great-grandson of Pōtatau Te Wherowhero, the first Māori king.
 Clarry McNeil was on debut for Mount Albert after returning from two years in Paeroa, where he was originally from, playing junior rugby.
 He made the New Zealand side for their 1939 tour of Australia.
+Devonport and Marist drew 17-17 and had now drawn three of their last four matches.